 - Download Baby Hat Pattern (choose either one or two top knots)

 Download this baby hat pattern and print it out.
 You can choose between two different patterns, one features a single knot and the other features a double knot.
-The pattern is available in sizes Newborn, 3-6 and 6-12 months.
-If you choose an extra stretchy fabric it can fit up to a 2-year-old.
+I'm using the double knot in this tutorial.

 Choose the correct size, lay it on top of two pieces of fabric with the greatest amount of stretch going across (This is very important!) the pattern horizontally.
 Pin it in place and cut around the outside of the pattern.

-Clip or pin the two pieces of fabric with right sides together.
+Clip or pin the two pieces of fabric with right sides facing together.